-Using infrared in the workplace
+Using infrared heating in the workplace

 The difference between regular convection heating and infrared

 Infrared heating is very different.
-It does not rely on air as a medium to carry the heat: instead the infrared waves are produced directly by the panel.
+It does not rely on air as a medium to carry the heat: instead, the infrared waves are produced directly by the panel.
 This infrared travels unimpeded until it hits a solid object which then absorbs it and warms up.

 Why opt for infrared heating over conventional heating?

 More and more businesses are adopting infrared heating solutions over more traditional heating systems.
 Why is this?

 Infrared heating panels are energy efficient since they take very little time to warm up and also are less impacted by draughts.
 If a cold draught enters a room with convection heating, the hot air will very quickly be stripped out and the occupants will once again feel cold.
 This is not an issue with infrared.

 If you have sat outside at a bar you may have seen an infrared heater in action: it glows red, and while it is glowing you can really feel the warmth.
 These are the old infrared heaters though – nowadays you can feel the same warmth from a unit that doesn’t need to get so warm it glows.
 This means that they are far safer in a work environment than these older heaters.

 Infrared heaters also make for a more elegant heating solution.
 They can be glass, mirrored, or printed with a favourite photo for a canvas effect.
 You can get panels that are very thin (2cm or less) and can be hung anywhere.
 All they need is access to power, so no additional piping or lost floor space.